Blue Bridge, Wolverton

 The Blue Bridge is an 1830s bridge over the West Coast Main Line near Wolverton in Milton Keynes (Buckinghamshire), England.
-Built to take a farm track over a new cutting for the (then) London and Birmingham Railway (L&BR), it was designed by Robert Stephenson, the L&BR's chief engineer and extended in the 1880s when the line was widened.
+Built to take a farm track over a new cutting for the London and Birmingham Railway (L&BR), it was designed by Robert Stephenson, the L&BR's chief engineer and extended in the 1880s when the line was widened.
 It is a Grade II listed building.
-When a modern bridge was built alongside (to carry Millers Way over the line), it continued in use for a time as a shared path but, after being declared unsafe, is no no longer open for use.
+When a modern bridge was built alongside (to carry Millers Way over the line), it continued in use for a time as a shared path but, after being declared unsafe, is no longer open for use.

 The name "Blue Bridge" is used for a small modern residential district that has been built on the farm land on the east side of the new cutting, to which the bridge provided access.

 Description

 The bridge is an accommodation bridge, built to provide access to a farm after the road was severed by the construction of the railway.
 It has three elliptical arches in blue engineering brick which stand on piers of local coursed, squared limestone, faced with rock.
 The arches have substantial stone imposts and a stone course below parapet level.
 The parapets are in brick with a combination of stone and concrete coping.
 The much larger extension was built onto the end of the original.
 It has a pair of segmental arches almost entirely in blue brick.
 It has a broad stone roll cornice and a stepped parapet at the far end from the original bridge.